 Preservative and masking agent.
 The salt form of star anis derived organic acid.
 The other half of our preservation system.

 Humectant and conditioner.
 Xylitol is a sugar alcohol and moisturises and conditions skin, whilst possessing anti-bacterial properties.
-There is some interesting research that suggests xylitol has the ability to break down and inhibit bacterial biofilm on skin, which in turn seems to be the cause of many skin issues.
+There is some interesting research that suggests xylitol has the ability to inhibit bacterial biofilm on skin, which in turn may be the cause of many skin issues.
 The one we use is made in Finland from European hardwood.

 Thickener.
-A natural and commonly used thickener and gelling agent in cosmetics, xanthan gum is a polysaccharide produced from sugars through fermentation.
+A natural and commonly used thickener in cosmetics, xanthan gum is a polysaccharide produced from sugars through fermentation.
 Fun fact: it derives its name from the species of bacteria used in the fermentation process, Xanthomonas campestris.